 Bayon temples – 216 gigantic faces

 Welcome to the Bayon temples, built end of the 12th Century.
-The Bayon temples feature 216 faces, a nearly surreal masterpiece unlike any I’d ever seen.
+The Bayon temples feature 216 faces!
+It’s a nearly surreal masterpiece, unlike any I’d ever seen.

-Who are the faces of?
-They Bayon faces are said represent Lokeshvara, a Buddhist deity that projected benevolence outward to the four directions, or even the king himself.
-Here’s the explanation:
+To clarify, most historians say that they represent Lokeshvara, a Buddhist deity that projected benevolence outward to the four directions, or even the king himself.

 Initially the faces were believed to represent Brahma, the Hindu God of creation depicted with four heads.
 When it was later established that the Bayon was not a Hindu temple but a Buddhist one, archeologists believed the faces to be of Lokeshvara, the Bodhisattva of compassion.
 The similarity of statues of Jayavarman VII and the face towers had led some to believe that it is the King himself whose face is depicted on the towers.

-History: Bayon was the state temple of Jayavarman VII, a powerful ruler in the late 13th century (Mahayana Buddhist King Jayavarman VII).
+Bayon was the state temple of Jayavarman VII, a powerful ruler in the late 13th century (Mahayana Buddhist King Jayavarman VII).
 The temple sat at the center of Angkor Thom, a walled city that served as the capital of the Khmer Empire.

 The Bayon temple was “intended to evoke the form of Mt.
 Meru—the cosmic mountain at the center of the world in Buddhist cosmology.
 In keeping with this cosmic symbolism, the plan of the temple is based on a ‘yantra’, a symbol used by Tantric Buddhists as the basis of mandala diagrams that represent the layout of the universe.
 The temple honored not just one deity, but a host of gods found throughout the Khmer empire.
 Its central shrine held an image of Jayavarman VII, who perhaps imagined himself as a god-King ruling in the name of the Buddha” [source]

-How to get there: it’s a short flight from Bangkok, Thailand.
+Siem Reap is a short flight from Bangkok, Thailand.
 Do it!